barney-s/gemini-for-kubernetes-development/README.md

 The extension adds following command to Gemini CLI
 - `/dv:enable {<group>/<kind>}`: enable Declarative Validation for a given k8s API resource
+- `/antigravity`: open a web browser to an XKCD comic.

 ## Resources